RallyTools/RallyRestToolkitForPython/README.rst

 Support
 -------

-The use of this package is on an *as-is* basis and there is no official support offered by CA Technologies.
+The use of this package is on an *as-is* basis and there is no official support offered by Broadcom.
 The author of this module periodically checks the GitHub repository issues for this package in the interests of providing defect fixes and small feature enhancements as time permits, but is not obligated to respond or take action.